My Swiss Life: Mid Term Report on Moving to Switzerland

 What is the biggest benefit about being in Switzerland?

-I am in an extremely safe environment.
-I don’t have to be concerned and worried about not being able to live the way I want to.
-To me that is what brought me here and will keep me here for some more years.
+The biggest benefit is living in such an extremely safe environment.
+I don’t have to worry about my ability to live the life I want to live.
+For me, that sense of security is what drew me here—and it’s what will keep me here for the foreseeable future.

 img 20160822 wa0013